 Large Real-World Evidence Analysis Demonstrates that Zio® XT Is Associated With the Highest Diagnostic Yield, Lowest Retesting Rates, and Fastest Time to Clinical Diagnosis Compared to Other Ambulatory ECG Monitors

-Additional studies presented at ACC.23/WCC reinforce the clinical value of the Zio suite of products and services

-/EIN News/ -- SAN FRANCISCO, March 06, 2023 (GLOBE NEWSWIRE) -- iRhythm Technologies, Inc. (NASDAQ:IRTC), a leading digital health company focused on creating trusted solutions that detect, predict, and prevent disease, recently presented the results of multiple new studies at the American College of Cardiology’s Annual Scientific Session Together With the World Congress of Cardiology (ACC.23/WCC).
+SAN FRANCISCO, March 06, 2023 (GLOBE NEWSWIRE) -- iRhythm Technologies, Inc. IRTC, a leading digital health company focused on creating trusted solutions that detect, predict, and prevent disease, recently presented the results of multiple new studies at the American College of Cardiology's Annual Scientific Session Together With the World Congress of Cardiology (ACC.23/WCC).

 The CAMELOT study, titled "Comparative Effectiveness Of Ambulatory Monitors For Arrhythmia Diagnosis: A Retrospective Analysis Of Medicare Beneficiaries," demonstrated that: